 As a result, attackers began to shift their focus to exploiting web application security vulnerabilities.
 These attacks are significantly more efficient and effective.

 Every time a user visits a website and enters their credentials, signs up for an account, opens a record of some sort, makes a purchase, etc., all of that information — including personal data — is stored on a server that sits behind that application.
-Taking over a website or app exploiting a software vulnerability often gives attackers free access to the data that is stored on that server.
+Taking over a website or app by exploiting a software vulnerability often gives attackers free access to the data that is stored on that server.

 Attackers may also inject malicious code into web forms to take advantage of applications that don’t properly sanitize what users are allowed to enter into a field.
-For example, instead of entering a person’s name into a Name field, hackers may enter code that is then executed the application and/or backend database, often exposing the entire database to the attacker.
+For example, instead of entering a person’s name into a Name field, hackers may enter code that is then executed by the application and/or back-end database, often exposing the entire database to the attacker.

 Malware can be used to hack sites, redirect traffic and download data from the websites.
 There are different types of malware, and these can be used to infect sites in many different ways.
 They are usually targeted at potential customers and site visitors, hence the need to take extreme caution and protect the website.